-From Zero To 100 Butts: The Wild World Of Invertebrate Behinds
+From Anal Teeth To Deadly Farts: The Wild World Of Invertebrate Behinds

 Recently, the staff of Science Friday came across a tweet that caught our attention, sent out by researcher Dr. Maureen Berg.